List of Critical Role episodes: Campaign four (2025–present)

 The fourth campaign premiered on October 2, 2025 with Brennan Lee Mulligan as game master; it is not set in Exandria, but instead in the new setting of Aramán.
 Campaign four makes use of the 2024 revision to the 5th Edition ruleset of Dungeons & Dragons.
 The player cast has been expanded, adding Luis Carazo, Robbie Daymond, Aabria Iyengar, Whitney Moore and Alexander Ward.
 The earlier primary cast are all present as players, including Mercer.
-After the opening four sessions of the campaign, Mulligan will split the players into three groups: the Soldiers, the Seekers, and the Schemers.
-The campaign will then continue in a West Marches-style structure.
+After the opening four sessions of the campaign, Mulligan split the players into three groups: the Soldiers, the Seekers, and the Schemers.
+The campaign then continued in a West Marches-style structure.
 (Note: In a West Marches game, a large number of players are split into smaller groups.
 Although they play at separate tables, the actions of one group of players can have implications for the other groups.)

 The episodes of campaign four split by year: